-In Japan addresses start with the postal code, followed by the largest geographic element and finishes with the smallest- most specific element, in other words the apartment or room number.
+In Japan addresses start with the postal code, followed by the largest geographic element, and finish with the smallest- most specific element, in other words, the apartment or room number.

-When typing an address in rōmaji– the roman alphabet, the order of writing is reversed to when writing in Japanese characters.
-That is to say, you start with the apartment or building name, and finish with the prefecture and postal code.
+When typing an address in rōmaji– the Roman alphabet, the order of writing is reversed when writing in Japanese characters.
+That is to say, you start with the apartment or building name and finish with the prefecture and postal code.
 When inputting a Japanese address into Google Maps, you should write it in this order.